pravega/pravega/documentation/src/docs/retention.md

 Like the other two retention policies, it relies on Stream cuts to determine positions to truncate the Stream.

 For a given Stream `S`, each application consuming data from `S` regularly publishes a Stream Cut `SC` corresponding to its consumed position to the Controller.
 The Stream Cut `SC` serves as an acknowledgement that all data prior to this position in the Stream has been consumed and the application no longer needs that data.
-We call `SC` an Acknowledgement Stream Cut.
+We call `SC` an acknowledgement Stream Cut.
 Upon receiving published Stream cuts, the Controller stores them with the metadata of `S`.
 The controller periodically runs a workflow to find streams that are eligible for truncation.
-When running this workflow, if the metadata of S has an acknowledgement Stream Cut from at least one application, the workflow truncates this Stream according to consumption.
+When running this workflow, if the metadata of `S` has an acknowledgement Stream Cut from at least one application, the workflow truncates this Stream according to consumption.
 Otherwise, it falls back to any configured space or time-based policy.

 The acknowledgement Stream Cut for each subscriber reader group is stored with the Stream metadata.
 The Controller stores only the most recent Stream Cut for each Subscriber.